This Countertop Material Is More Durable and Colorful Than the Boldest of Marbles

 Photo Courtesy of Made a Mano

 Not all lava stone countertops are out-of-this-world bold.
-In this space, which also features a Made a Mano slab, a glossy dark black surface makes the space feel cool and relaxed.
-Psst: Even the tile on the floor is lava stone.
+In this room, which also features a Made a Mano slab, a glossy dark black surface makes the space feel cool and relaxed.
+Psst: Even the floor tile is lava stone.

 A Red Hot Bathroom